Periodic Anderson model with Holstein phonons for the description of the Cerium volume collapse: Results

-With this observation, we conjecture that that the derivative of the free energy with respect to $V$ can be approximately fitted to the function $-k(1 + \tanh a(V-c))$, with $k, a, c$ being positive parameters.
+With the observation of the curve shapes in Fig. \ref{F_V_Ueff_beta}, we conjecture that that the derivative of the free energy with respect to $V$ can be approximately fitted to the function $-k(1 + \tanh a(V-c))$, with $k, a, c$ being positive parameters.
 Integration of the derivative gives a function to which we can fit our free energy data:

-By fitting our numerical data to Eq.~[\ref{func}], we obtain the values of the parameters $k, a, c, d$.
+By fitting our numerical data to Eq.~(\ref{func}), we obtain the values of the parameters $k, a, c, d$.
 Since the free energy depends on the temperature, these parameters also depend on it.
 Now, we can obtain the volume dependence of the free energy using the empirical relationship between hybridization $V$ and volume $\cal V$, $V = \frac{b}{{\cal V}^2}$~\cite{mcmahan1998volume}.
 We calculate the electronic pressure as

 The experimental value of $b$ can be estimated from the relation $V = \frac{b}{{\cal V}^2}$, and $J \propto \frac{V^2}{U}$\cite{PhysRev.149.491}, where $J$ is the Kondo exchange.
 The experimental values of $J$ range between $0.2-0.3eV$ in the $\alpha$ phase and $0.05-0.06eV$ in the $\gamma$ phase~\cite{PhysRevB.23.1266, PhysRevB.45.8934, PhysRevB.67.075108, PhysRevB.48.13981}.
 From the values of $J$ and the relation between $J$ and the volume, we can estimate the value of $b$ to be between 0.89 and 1.55 in our unit system.